pawelekg95/pygrm/README.md

 # pygrm
-Utility to manage github runners on remote hosts
+Utility to manage github runners on local / remote hosts